AbdelazizElbaz/AMQPBizTalkAdapter/README.md

 # Add Adapter as binding custom

+before configuration you must add to GAC of your servers:

+RabbitMQ.Client.dll
+amqpbiztalkadapter.dll

 You can add a configuration in your machine.config  files (x86 and 64) or your BTSNTSvc.config and BTSNTSvc64.config

 #### In <*bindingElementExtensions*> Element Add :